migue001/documentation/content/applications/sales/crm/track_leads/lead_distribution_report.rst

 #. fsm

 .. image:: lead_distribution_report/add-notes.png
   :align: center
   :alt: Add rules that contain the 8 terms listed above.

-This includes any leads with the above terms in the attached notes to the report.
+This rule includes any leads with the above terms in the attached notes to the report.

 .. _tags:

 8. Tags
 ~~~~~~~

-Click the :icon:`fa-plus` :guilabel:`New Rule` icon next to line for `Notes contains fsm`.
+Click the :icon:`fa-plus` :guilabel:`(New Rule)` icon next to line for `Notes contains fsm`.

-Set the first field to `Tags`.
-Select :guilabel:`contains` from the drop-down menu in the second
+Next, set the first field to `Tags`.
+Select :guilabel:`contains` from the drop-down menu in the
-field.
+second field.
 Then, type `20` in the third field.
-This adds any leads that are tagged as a size of 5-20 or
-20-50.

 .. image:: lead_distribution_report/add-tags.png
   :align: center
   :alt: Add a rule for "20" to filter size.

+This rule adds any leads that are tagged as a size of 5-20 or 20-50 to the report.

 .. _email: